Editorial

 Base salary only tells part of the story.
 When you sit down with a candidate or renegotiate your own package, you need the full cost of keeping talent in the seat, not just the number on the offer letter.

 Profit-sharing is the bigger lever.
 Recent benchmarking data shows that profit distributions, especially at the senior architect or principal level, drive lifetime earnings in A&E firms.
+Monograph's 2025 Benchmarks Report revealed that principals only earn 68% more than designers in base salary on average, suggesting that profitability, not salary, drives real career income growth.
 When a firm pushes utilization to 81% and keeps realization near 95%, those extra percentage points flow straight into the profit pool.
 If you're not offering a slice of that pool, your best people will find a firm that does.

 Equity and stock options used to live exclusively in Silicon Valley, but they're appearing in A&E firms, particularly those with tech-forward practices or corporate clients.
 Even a small equity stake can dwarf a flat bonus once a firm hits growth momentum.

-The benefits stack represents the silent 20-30% of compensation most candidates overlook until they need it:
+The benefits stack represents a significant portion of compensation most candidates overlook until they need it:

-- Standard packages anchor on healthcare and 401(k) matching, usually 4–6% of salary
+• Standard packages anchor on healthcare and 401(k) matching, usually 4 to 6% of salary

 The top performers in your studio easily clear six figures beyond their base salary when you add it all together.
 Ignore these levers and you'll keep losing people to firms that treat total compensation as a design problem worth solving.

-Since 2019, both architect and architectural engineer pay has generally increased by 0.5-1% annually, which is significantly below the average inflation rate of nearly 4% per year during the same period.
-The Bureau of Labor Statistics shows 2024 median architect salary at $96,690, and recent 2025 benchmarks confirm this trajectory at $97,000-$97,470, essentially a 0.31-1% bump that barely keeps pace with cost of living.
+Since 2019, both architect and architectural engineer pay has generally increased by 0.5 to 1% annually, which is significantly below the average inflation rate of nearly 4% per year during the same period.
+The Bureau of Labor Statistics shows the May 2024 median architect salary at $96,690, and current 2026 surveys confirm this trajectory at $97,500 to $99,000, essentially a 1 to 2% bump that continues to barely keep pace with cost of living.

-For 2026-2028, expect the same modest 0.5–1% annual increases unless demand shifts significantly.
-Three factors could change this:
+For 2027 through 2029, expect the same modest 0.5 to 1.5% annual increases unless demand shifts significantly.
+Three factors could accelerate growth:

 Firms with proven sustainable design capabilities will have more room to negotiate higher rates and pass those gains to staff with specialized green credentials.